cthom055/rtpghi/README.md

 # RTPGHI - Real-Time Phase Gradient Heap Integration

-A modern C++ implementation of the RTPGHI algorithm for phase vocoding, as described in "Phase Vocoder Done Right" by Průša & Holighaus (2017).
+A modern & lightweight C++ implementation of the RTPGHI algorithm for phase vocoding, as described in "Phase Vocoder Done Right" by Průša & Holighaus (2017).
+This is written with real-time audio processing in mind, providing a header-only library that is easy to integrate into existing projects.

 ## Overview